T3hlo/Shroomifier/README.md

 | GPIO 1                | Pushbutton    |             |
 | GPIO 2                | LED (button)  |             |

 *The SHT31 is supplied with power via a pin that can be used to power the sensor down if it should fail.
-This has not been observed at this point so this is not implemented in the current version.
+I have not yet come across this issue with this sensor at this point so this is not implemented in the current version.

 ## Usage